 Usually, your kitten will show signs of distress if something is stuck up its nose.
 They may shake their head or scratch their nose.

-In this case, you need to take your kitten to the vets so they can remove it with a nasal flush or tweezers.
+In this case, you need to take your kitten to a vet so they can remove it with a nasal flush or tweezers.

 This is a very unpleasant condition, and your kitten will be very unhappy and reluctant to eat and drink.
-They will definitely need to see a veterinarian in this case.
+They will definitely need to see a veterinarian if this is the case.

 Kittens can suffer from sinusitis and rhinitis.
 These inflammatory conditions often occur together.